vocalpy/crowsetta/doc/howto/munging-annotations-textgrid.md

   display_name: Python 3 (ipykernel)
   language: python
   name: python3
+mystnb:
+  execution_timeout: 300
 ---

-(howto-remove-silent-labels-textgrid)=

-# How to use crowsetta to remove unlabeled intervals from TextGrid annotations
+(munging-annotations-textgrid)=

+# Munging annotations from Praat TextGrid files with crowsetta to fit a first-order Markov model of birdsong syntax

 A common need when working with annotations for animal vocalizations